-The Group has adopted QCB circular no. 13/2020 dated 29 April 2020 (execution date) which modifies the requirements of FAS 33 "Investment in Sukuk, shares and similar instruments" and FAS 30 "Impairment, Credit Losses and Onerous Commitments", and requires banks to follow International Financial Reporting Standards (IFRS) 9, "Financial Instruments" for impairment of equity investments measured at fair value through equity.
+The consolidated financial statement has been prepared in accordance with Financial Accounting Standards ("FAS") issued by the Accounting and Auditing Organization for Islamic Financial Institutions ("AAOIFI") as modified by Qatar Central Bank ("QCB").
+The Group has adopted QCB circular no. 13/2020 dated 29 April 2020 (execution date) which modifies the requirements of FAS 33 "Investment in Sukuk, shares and similar instruments", FAS 30 "Impairment, Credit Losses and Onerous Commitments", and requires banks to follow International Financial Reporting Standards (IFRS) for repurchase agreements and for impairment of equity investments measured at fair value through equity.
+Accordingly, the Group has adopted the circular from the effective date and the changes to the accounting policies have been adopted prospectively by the Group.
+Further, AAOIFI issued FAS 32 which was effective from 1 January 2021.
+The QCB has not as yet instructed Islamic Banks in Qatar to implement FAS 32.
+The Group is awaiting instructions from QCB in this regard "refer to note 3 (af)".
 For matters that are not covered by FAS, the Group uses the guidance from the relevant International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB").